prof3ssorSt3v3/mad9011/docs/modules/week4/README.md

 ## Clipping Mask

-Finally, let's take a look at the clipping mask tool.
-This tool allows us to apply a pattern or style to an object by having the object act as a cookie cutter and the patter as the cookie dough.
+Finally, let's take a look at the clipping mask effect.
+Clipping masks are objects that mask other artwork so only areas within the shape are visible.

 <a href="https://helpx.adobe.com/ca/illustrator/how-to/illustrator-creating-basic-clipping-mask.html" target=”_blank”>![Create a basic clipping mask](./clippingmask.png)</a>